OSHC and the Australian Health Care System

 If you have a question that does not necessarily require a trip to the doctor, your local pharmacist may be able to help.

-Dental services are not covered by standard OSHC policies.
-If you are not sure whether your policy covers dental work, please speak directly with your OSHC provider.
+Standard OSHC policies do not cover dental services.
+If you are unsure whether your policy covers dental work, please speak directly with your OSHC provider.

-If you need dental work you will need to visit a private dentist.
-Please note that dental appointments in Australia can be expensive, and may cost you up to $100 for just an examination.
+If you need dental work, you must visit a private dentist.
+Please note that dental appointments in Australia can be expensive and may cost you up to $100 for just an examination.
 We recommend confirming the price before seeing a dentist.